-- 1. MoU between NAIRDA Limited and NIMASA: On temporarily locating the floating dock under contract for 18 months at no cost to the Agency; - 11.
-The creation of a merchant shipping regulation on 2.
-MoU between NIMASA and the Nigerian Marine Police - applicable in the eastern zone; - 3.
-MoU between NIMASA and the Nigerian Meteorological Agency (NIMET): - Proposed MoU between NIMASA and the Department of Fisheries (Federal Ministry of Agriculture) on monitoring/ surveillance of illegal fishing
+- MoU between NAIRDA Limited and NIMASA: On temporarily locating the floating dock under contract for 18 months at no cost to the Agency; - 2.
+MoU between NIMASA and the Nigerian Marine Police applicable in the eastern zone; - 3.
+MoU between NIMASA and the Nigerian Meteorological Agency (NIMET); - Proposed MoU between NIMASA and the Department of Fisheries (Federal Ministry of Agriculture) on monitoring/ surveillance of illegal fishing

-5. Contract agreement with Messrs HLS International Limited for the Installation of the C4/1 Satellite System under the Deep Blue Contract Agreement.
+Contract agreement with Messrs HLS International Limited for the Installation of the C4/1 Satellite System under the Deep Blue Contract Agreement.